railslove/rack-tracker/README.md

   end
 ```

 and set the pixel id within the request `env` variable.
-Here an example how it can be done in a rails action:
+Here an example on how it can be done in a rails action:

 ```ruby
   class MyController < ApplicationController